department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/conversation-guide.md

 If you wanted to visit a VA benefit office near you, what would you do?
 - * wayfinding via google?
 VA.gov > facility locator?

-Can you show me how you would find out whether a VA benefit office could help you explore how to pay for college?
+Can you show me how you would find out whether a VA benefit office could help you apply for disability benefits?

 I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, and what you're unsure about.